fadyek/inf2303/evaluation.markdown

 Each memo should consist of four sections.

 * Central issues in the readings;
-* The points on which the authors agree and disagree;
 * Your position on the issues (with explanation);
 * Three questions for discussion in the class (provide a brief explanation of your questions if necessary).

-The memos are due by email, <span class="important">by 8 am of the day of each class</span>.
+The memos are due by email, <span class="important">by the beginning of each class</span>.
 (Please see below on the late policy for memos.)
   Please <span class="important">email your memo as a PDF attachment to all members of your team **and** the instructor.</span>
   Please <span class="important">put “INF2303 memo for *date* class” for subject.</span>
   (Subsitute the correct date of the class, e.g., “INF2303 memo for July 10 class.”)
-Students responsible for chairing each class will be tasked with reading and summarizing submitted memos in writing.

-### Term Paper and Presentation - 50%
+### Term Paper and Presentation - 35%

 A major component of the course is a term paper exploring a specific topic related to the content of the course.